Data Visualization & Intro to Tableau, August 24, 2017

 - How do I make the dots on my map respond to things like sales volume, or profitability?
 How do I make my map more readable by choosing between labels and tooltips?

 Unit 3: Comparing Different Dimensions To Reach a Conclusion

 Exercise 3: Charts & Graphs Basics

 We will use measures & dimensions to create a basic chart with sparklines showing quarterly profit by product category for our superstore.

 - How do I change from year to quarter or month in my visualization?

 - Can I use the same measure or dimension to affect different aspects of the same visualization (for example, as both lines and colors?)

-Exercise 4: Scatterplot — Profit & Sales By Distribution Center
+Exercise 4: Scatterplot — Profit & Sales By City

-We will create a scatterplot using the sales and profit data and slicing it by our superstore’s distribution center.
+We will create a scatterplot using the sales and profit data and slicing it by our superstore’s location.